Sewing a gentle curve is not much of a problem.

 rotate the fly wheel by hand, one stitch at a time.

 (Rotate the wheel so the top moves towards you.)

-If you have to make the stitches ‘by hand’, the whole process of sewing a sharp curve is quite slow.
-You have to use your right hand both to lift the presser foot so you can pivot the fabric and to rotate the fly wheel.
+If you have to make the stitches by hand, the whole process of sewing a sharp curve is quite slow.
+You have to both lift the presser foot and rotate the fly wheel by hand.

 – – –

 The pivoting needn’t be slow if you can use the foot pedal to sew 1 or 2 stitches at a time.